OSV-code/Wed_Card/README.md

 ## Credits

-- Designed with ❤️ for Kabir & Diksha's wedding
+- Designed with ❤️ wedding
 - Built with HTML5, CSS3, and JavaScript
 - Uses SVG for illustrations
 - Responsive design for all devices